the-sashok724/express-subdomains/README.md

 > Subdomains routing for Express

-My version of subdomains module Express.
+My version of subdomains module for Express.
 It also automatically removes unnecessary 'www' subdomain.

 ```javascript
 var express = require('express');